asheren/asheren.github.io/_posts/blog/2016-10-15-new-girl-on-the-team.md

 the list sort of goes on.

 As a new person on a team, here are the things I found myself doing:

 1. Ask a lot of questions, but try to learn who to ask which questions to.
 This is slightly more complicated at Collective Idea because there are no managers, PMs, etc. Everyone works as a team, recognizes what work needs to happen where and steps up to do it.
-There, I ask technical questions to people on my project team (and sometimes outside of my team depending on availability).
+Therefore, I ask technical questions to people on my project team (and sometimes outside of my team depending on availability).
 I ask company process questions to either a few of the people who did my initial introductory onboarding or my 1:1 peer.
 And I ask company technical questions to learn about preferences like Rubocop, etc. in our general channel.
 By asking questions to a variety of people in a variety of places, I'm